brbrewster/BackupScripts-XP-Vista/README.md

 ---

-<em>FullBackup.bat<em> copies files from a user's Desktop, Documents/My Documents folder, Firefox profile data, Internet Explorer Favorites, and Outlook data files (PST files).
+<strong>FullBackup.bat</strong> copies files from a user's Desktop, Documents/My Documents folder, Firefox profile data, Internet Explorer Favorites, and Outlook data files (PST files).

 To make it easy to backup to any logical drive, the user is prompted to enter the letter of the logical drive that files are being backed up to.